Kathie Touin is a musician, songwriter and recording artist whose contemporary and classical music has attracted worldwide airplay.

 Kathie sang with the London Southbank Centre's Voicelab project - performing Beethoven's Ode To Joy, Zadok The Priest, protest songs and Bernstein's Mass - and on one memorable occasion Kathie and the choir performed for Her Majesty The Queen in the Royal Festival Hall.
 Kathie also sang with the BBC Proms 2009 Family Orchestra in London's Westfield shopping centre.

 Kathie released her latest album Dark Moons & Nightingales in November 2009.
-Featuring 16 original songs about letting go, finding love, the wonder of the wild and the puzzle of places - plus an intriguing instrumental - the album attracted airplay on Radio Caroline, BBC Radio Scotland, BBC Radio nan Gàidheal and Biggles FM.
+Featuring 16 original songs about letting go, finding love, the wonder of the wild and the puzzle of places - plus an intriguing instrumental - the album attracted airplay on Radio Caroline, BBC Radio Scotland, BBC Radio nan Gàidheal, BBC Radio Ulster, Frome FM, Biggles FM and elsewhere.

 R2 Rock'n'Reel magazine - which featured a track on its January/February 2010 covermount CD - says: "Passionate, poetic songs underpinned by exquisite piano and rich, full arrangements.
 The magical Season of the Raven shimmers like heat-haze on granite and the whole album has an elemental quality, romantic in all its ragged beauty."